dataluscorp/browser/browser/components/touchbar/docs/index.rst

 It is a display above the keyboard that allows more flexible types of input than is otherwise possible with a normal keyboard.
 Apple offers Touch Bar APIs so developers can extend the Touch Bar to display inputs specific to their application.
-Firefox consumes these APIs to offer a customizable row of inputs in the Touch Bar.
+Datalus consumes these APIs to offer a customizable row of inputs in the Touch Bar.

 In Apple's documentation, the term "the Touch Bar" refers to the hardware.